Soccer-Leeds appoint former APOEL coach Christiansen as new manager

-June 15 Leeds United have appointed former APOEL Nicosia boss Thomas Christiansen as their new manager, the English Championship club said on Thursday.
+June 15 (Reuters) - Leeds United have appointed former APOEL Nicosia boss Thomas Christiansen as their new manager, the English Championship club said on Thursday.

 A former Spain international, Christiansen will replace Garry Monk, who left Elland Road after a season-long spell to join Middlesbrough last week.